xkbcommon/libxkbcommon/doc/keymap-text-format-v1-v2.md

   Some keysyms have a canonical name for convenience.
-The complete list of canonical names is defined in `xkbcommon/xkbcommon-keysyms.h` and conveniently consultable at @ref predefined-keysyms.
+The complete list of canonical names is defined in `xkbcommon/xkbcommon-keysyms.h` and conveniently consultable at @ref predefined-keysyms "".

   Common types of keysyms are: